spdes/computational-sde-intro-lecture/README.md

 Please fill in the Google form https://forms.gle/mC7tLBUnPdEUL4XeA to register the course.

+# Lecture notes

+The lectures are given on chalkboard (numerical experiments are given in Jupyter Notebook).
+Hence it is recommended that the students take the note during the class, although the course responsible will upload the lecture note (possibly hand-written) to this repository.

 # Essential lectures (6 credits)

 1. **Introduction to the course**. <br>